Why deleting my electronic planner was the best thing I ever did (and some bigger lessons)

 Realistic goals, setting yourself up for success, and balancing your life between self-improvement and self-contentment – that is what 2016 should be about, that is what your whole life should be about.

-We read articles about small progress all the time, about balance – but I think sometimes you need to make the mistakes yourself, come to the conclusion yourself, in order for you to truly learn it.
+We read articles about small progress all the time – but I think sometimes you need to make the mistakes yourself, come to the conclusion yourself, in order for it to truly show it’s value.

 So, 2015 you were fantastic, but I have learned that you don’t always have to follow your planner, and more importantly, you shouldn’t.